Burgundian fashion

 Category

-The chemise (also Shift and Smock) is one of the main items of clothing from the Middle Ages until the first quarter of the 20th century.
+The chemise (also called a shift or smock) was one of the main garments worn in Europe from the Middle Ages until the early 20th century.

 A codpiece (de.
 Schamkapsel; es.
 Bragueta; nl.
 Braguette; ru. Гульфик; pt.
 Braguilha; pl.
-Mieszek) is part of men’s clothing or armor.
+Mieszek) is a part of men’s clothing or armour.

-The Tranzado (Spanish; Cofia de Tranzado) or Trinzale (Italian) is a headdress, cap, net or veil on the back of the head.
+The Tranzado (Spanish: cofia de tranzado) or Trinzale (Italian) is a type of headdress — a cap, net, or veil worn at the back of the head.

 The Bonnet or Cap (also Béguin or Coif) is a headgear, most often used as an item of underwear.
 The cap appears in the Middle Ages.